any-docs/css/content/reference/properties/unicode-bidi/index.md

 sidebar: cssref
 ---

-The **`unicode-bidi`** [CSS](/en-US/docs/Web/CSS) property, together with the {{cssxref("direction")}} property, determines how bidirectional text in a document is handled.
+The **`unicode-bidi`** [CSS](/en-US/docs/Web/CSS) property, together with the `direction` property, determines how bidirectional text in a document is handled.
 For example, if a block of content contains both left-to-right and right-to-left text, the user-agent uses a complex Unicode algorithm to decide how to display the text.
 The `unicode-bidi` property overrides this algorithm and allows the developer to control the text embedding.

 {{InteractiveExample("CSS Demo: unicode-bidi")}}